Ikachan: Promotion

 To help promote the game and the WiiWare release of Cave Story, Pixel made a mini game based on Ikachan for the Nintendo DS game, WarioWare D.I.Y.
 The game is available for download as a Big Name Game in North America since April 5, 2010.

 After Cave Story's success on WiiWare, Nicalis hinted at ports of Ikachan and Guxt, other freeware games by Pixel, for DSiWare.
 Nicalis announced a Nintendo 3DS version in October 2012, with plans for a DSi release, which was discarded.
 On January 31, 2013, despite the previous announcement only the Nintendo 3DS version released on the Nintendo eShop for $4.99.
 On November 30, 2016, Japanese publisher Pikii released the game on the Japanese eShop for 300 yen.

 Reception

-The 3DS version received "average" reviews according to the review aggregation website Metacritic.
+The 3DS version received "mixed or average" reviews according to the review aggregation website Metacritic.
 MTV's Jason Cirpriano stated that the game would appeal to fans of Cave Story, but also noted that it could be completed in about an hour.